 Название компании

-ON OUR WEBSITE YOU CAN FIND STANDARDS OF OPERATING PROCEDURES (SOPS) FOR THE MAIN AREAS OF NATIONAL ACCREDITATION STANDARDS.
+ON OUR WEBSITE YOU CAN FIND OPERATING PROCEDURE STANDARDS (SOP) FOR THE MAIN AREAS OF NATIONAL ACCREDITATION STANDARDS.

 In the context of accreditation of healthcare organizations, SOPs play a key role.
-Accreditation is the process of assessing healthcare facilities for compliance with certain quality and safety standards.
-SOPs demonstrate that an organization is systematic about managing the quality of care and has clear procedures for all aspects of its work, from patient intake to complex medical interventions.
+Accreditation is the process of assessing healthcare institutions for compliance with certain quality and safety standards.
+SOPs demonstrate that the organization has a systematic approach to managing the quality of healthcare and has clear procedures for all aspects of its work, from patient admission to complex medical interventions.

-For healthcare workers, SOPs serve several important functions:
+For healthcare workers, SOPs perform several important functions:

-- Consistency of care: SOPs ensure the same level of care and treatment for all patients, minimizing risks and errors.
+- Treatment consistency: SOPs ensure the same level of care and treatment for all patients, minimizing risks and errors.

-- Legal protection: In the event of medical disputes, having clearly defined and documented procedures can provide protection for medical personnel.
+- Legal protection: In the event of medical disputes, having clearly defined and documented procedures can serve as protection for medical staff.

 What is SOP